oilcrest/ohwr-array-interface-labview/README.txt

  - Make sure you have VI properties> Execution> "Execution system: user interface" enables

 #REQUIREMENTS
-For the attached data analysis code:
+For the "Open after execution" funtionality:
-	Windows operating system for "Open after execution" functionality (notepad.exe) HexPlot.exe uses Root libraries, so make sure you have Root 5 (Root 6 is not windows compatible) installed Acrobat reader for embedded PDF view
+	Windows operating system for "Open after execution" functionality (notepad.exe) For the "Plot after execution" funtionality:
+	HexPlot.exe uses Root libraries, so make sure you have Root 5 (Root 6 is not windows compatible) installed Acrobat reader for embedded PDF view